bhagyashriyogeshpatil/django_project_demo/README.md

 Note: Check in the explorer tab to see that the my_project project structure has been created.

+<span style="color:#6495ED"><strong>Creating a project:</strong></span>

+The django-admin startproject command expects to see a project name followed by a directory name.

+For example:

+`django-admin startproject project_name directory_name`

+The top level in Django is a project.
+A project is like a container for everything we want to do.
+By default, the project contains a settings file and some other administrative files.

+Important files in our project folder:

+- **settings.py**: this file contains the project-wide settings, such as installed apps and database connection information, among other things.

+- **manage.py**: this file is in the root directory, above the project folder.
+It is used to create apps, run our project and perform some database operations.

 9. Return to the terminal and start the Django server with the following command:

 `python3 manage.py runserver`